Law School Public Interest Programs - Public Interest Career Assistance

 - Member of several major public interest organizations (e.g. NALP, PSLawNet, Equal Justice Works).

-The Career Services office have two staff members dedicated to public interest career services.
-One full time, and one student associate.
+The Career Services office has a staff member dedicated to public interest career services.
 For more details, please visit http://www.law.depaul.edu/students/career_services/.

-Students are provided with individual counseling, public interest employer panels, and group meetings regarding funding opportunities for summer including Loan Repayment Assistant Programs, Federal Work Study and the College Cost Reduction and Access Act.
+Students receive individual counseling, public interest employer panels, and group meetings regarding funding opportunities for summer including Loan Repayment Assistant Programs, Federal Work Study and the College Cost Reduction and Access Act.
 In addition, students have access to a full resource library of public interest opportunities.
 Students also attend on and off-campus public interest job fairs.
-Drake Law School provides on-campus interview program that includes public interest employers and a dedicated public interest career counselor.
+Drake Law School provides an on-campus interview program that includes public interest employers and an experienced public interest career counselor.
 Drake Law School devotes an entire week to public interest issues and includes a one-day career fair for public interest organizations.